Using TypeScript const assertions for fun and profit

 type Manufacturer = typeof CARS[number]["manufacturer"];

-Summary and extra reading
+Summary and Additional Reading

-In this example, we were able to use the const assertion in order to “flip the script”; leveraging the compiler to define a set of utility types from the data, rather than having to do things the other way around!
+In this example, we were able to use the const assertion in order to "flip the script"; leveraging the compiler to define a set of utility types from the data, rather than having to do things the other way around.
 It proved useful as we can get the benefits of being able to use the data in a more type-safe way, without the additional maintenance.

 If you’d like to learn more, then you should check out these crazy, powerful TypeScript 4.1 features, some TypeScript testing tips, and this talk introducing an entirely different meaning to “TDD”: Type Driven Development